fernandorpm/mischiefer/README.md

 <button class="switch button-solid-purple rounded-2">Cause Mischief!</button>
 ```

 - `button-solid-purple`: adds the button layout to an element, on the purple color.
-Other colors available are: reverse, blue, green, yellow, salmon and red.
+Other colors available are reverse, blue, green, yellow, salmon, and red.
 - `rounded-2`: adds a `border-radius` of (2 * 4px) to the given element.